 Remove the cornbread from the oven and pierce all over with a fork.

 Pour the enchilada sauce over the corn bread.

 Return to the oven for another 15 minutes.

-Sprinkle with the chopped cilantro or parsley and serve.
+Sprinkle with the chopped cilantro or jalapeno slices and serve.